 When registering a JDBC driver, you need to specify its JDBC URL template, which will be used by the dedicated Connector node to create the final database URL.
 For example, jdbc:oracle:thin:@<host>:<port>/<database> is a valid driver URL template for the Oracle thin driver.
+For most databases you don't have to find the suitable URL template by yourself, because the URL Template syntax information provides at least one URL template example for a database.

-The values of the variables, e.g <host>, <port>, or <database> can be specified in the configuration dialog of the corresponding Connector node.
+The values of the variables in the URL template, e.g <host>, <port>, or <database> can be specified in the configuration dialog of the corresponding Connector node.